kjmath/portfolio/_projects/modeling-emission.md

 <figcaption>For a particular aircraft thrust, a range of radiant intensities can be achieved by operating at different oxamide contents and chamber pressures.</figcaption>

 This design chart helps to characterize the trade-offs between aircraft thrust, propellant oxamide content, chamber pressure, and plume radiant intensity.
-For a particular aircraft thrust, a range of radiant intensities can be achived by operating at different oxamide contents and chamber pressures.
+For a particular aircraft thrust, a range of radiant intensities can be achieved by operating at different oxamide contents and chamber pressures.
 Operating at higher propellant oxamide content yields lower radiant intensities.
 For a particular propellant oxamide mass fraction, the radiant intensity cannot be changed significantly by changing the chamber pressure.
 A different combination of oxamide content and chamber pressure maximizes the specific impulse for each aircraft thrust.